Prints & Merchandise on Sale

 How good is your photo often depends on how good the light was during your shoot.
 The golden hour concept is pretty popular for photography.
 As the name suggest, the sun light will still be golden which is probably the first 2 hours at dawn and the last 2 at dusk.
 Let me add, the cloud is your best friend when you need to shoot outdoor, during the middle of the day.
 An overcast sky provides the soft light that every photographer needs.

-Pro Photographers keep their lens parallel to the ground:
+Pro Photographer keeps their lens parallel to the ground:

 The secret of getting a sharp image is to separate the focal point from the rest of the frame.
 Your lens does it best when it is shooting parallel to the ground where the subject is located.
 So if the subject is on an inclined surface, you need to position your lens at the same angle if possible.
 This means you may need to drop down on your knees, lie down on the ground, walk into water or climb up on something in order to reach your subject level.
 Please do this only when it is safe to do so.
 Your life is more valuable than getting the perfect shot.

 It is often disappointing to see so many soft images due to vibration.
-It takes times to feel comfortable to use a support systems e.g. tripod, monopod, bean bag, or car door as support.
+It takes times to feel comfortable to use a support systems e.g. tripod, monopod, bean bag, or even a car door.
 So practice and make it a habit rather than relying on your big muscles which would fail you more often than you can imagine.

-Pro Photographers check their gears before leaving home:
+Pro Photographer checks their gears before leaving home:

 These are the common checklist before leaving home: